ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

 5. Select the VMware vSphere® version.
 Depending on the vSphere version, the VMware NSX networking solution defaults to either **NSX-T** or **NSX-V**.
 6. (NSX-V only) Accept the default value for the initial cluster name or specify your own name.
 7. Select the instance type:
-   * Click **Primary instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
+   * Click **Primary instance** to deploy a single instance in the environment or to deploy the first instance in a multisite topology.
    * Click **Secondary instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the vCenter Server Administrator password for the primary instance.
 8. Complete the license settings for the instance components.
     * To use IBM-provided licenses, ensure that **Include with purchase** is selected.
 For NSX, specify the license edition.